open-telemetry/oteps/text/0066-separate-context-propagation.md

 ## Simplify the API with automated context propagation
-In this version of pseudocode above, we assume that the context object is explict,and is pass and returned from every function as an ordinary parameter.
+In this version of pseudocode above, we assume that the context object is explicit, and is pass and returned from every function as an ordinary parameter.
 This is cumbersome, and in many languages, a mechanism exists which allows context to be propagated automatically.